-In our strategy, we have listed seven most important values for us: Empathy, Autonomy, Transparency, Sustainability, Life-long learning, Impact over numbers and Automation mindset.
+In our strategy, we have listed five most important values for us: Empathy, Autonomy, Transparency, Sustainability, Life-long learning.

 Company development at VALA begins with listening.
 We listen to what our people say (directly and between the lines) and ask feedback.
 We regularly and often find out what is going well and where we could improve.
 Moreover, in the spirit of self directedness, we encourage people to act on their own development ideas.

 In the big picture, company strategy indicates the direction for the development of the company.
 What’s nice at VALA is that our strategy is made together with all VALA people.
 At the moment we are just beginning with a strategy refresh round.
 This time we will form a team of ten people which will be responsible for the strategy process.
 However, this team will not make decisions about the strategy alone!
 The purpose of the team is more to be a facilitator for the process and it’s most important goal is to make sure all VALA people get their voices heard.